sidpalas/BSAI/README.md

 termcolor==1.1.0
 Werkzeug==0.14.1
 ```
-To run train the ai, run:
+To train the ai, run:
 ```
 $ python3 ai.py
 ```